…I’m guessing it’s probably not fun. But it could be. After all, meditative doesn’t have to equal boring.

 2. Oracle Cards

-Draw a single card from a deck of oracle cards (like my Magic of Flowers Oracle, pictured) just as you sit down to meditate.
+Draw a single card from a deck of oracle cards just as you sit down to meditate.
 After reading about its significance in the deck’s companion book and contemplating its possible relevance in your life right now, place the card at eye level and gaze at its beauty as you meditate.
 As you breathe deeply and relax, feel yourself absorbing the wisdom of the card on many levels.
 When you notice your mind wandering, don’t judge: simply bring it back.

 3. Prayer Beads

-Prayer beads (also called malas when created in a specific form) can be a beautiful way to focus your mind on the present moment.
-After choosing a short affirmation, mantra, or prayer, you can repeat it once for each bead.
+A string of Prayer beads (also called a mala when created in a specific form) can be a beautiful tool to help focus your mind on the present moment.
+After choosing a short affirmation or mantra, repeat it once for each bead.
 Or, if you prefer, you can create your own special prayer beads that contain one bead for each divinity, spirit, or aspect of existence you’d like to focus on, pray for, or otherwise connect with during your meditation.

 4. Singing